copperdogma/novel-events-extractor/README.md

   - Recognizes similar event titles
   - Considers events within an hour of each other as potentially related
   - Maintains calendar context for better pattern recognition
-- Calendar filtering with blacklist support
+- Calendar filtering with blacklist/whitelist support
 - Outputs results to both console and file

 ## Usage